Skip to main content

 Are You Corporate Friendly?

 A friend of mine that owns a flower shop in another state asked me how we get so many corporate orders.
-Of course, the topic had come up because of Professional Administratives Day (or Week as I like to refer to it) is next week.
+Of course, the topic had come up because of Professional Administrative Day (or Week as I like to refer to it) is next week.
 As I told her we already had quite a few orders and many of those were multiple arrangements going to the same business.
 Gosh, you have to love those, right?

 Well for us, our corporate orders are a very large part of our client base and it's not easy task keeping them happy which got me to thinking about this blog.
 Are you a flower shop owner that would like to have more corporate orders?
 If so here are a few things I think you need to consider when going after that business.